-Does Powercor adequately forecast the inspection and treatment requirements of its wood poles to manage safety risk?

-- Will the wood pole management plan, including forecast pole replacements and reinforcement deliver sustainable safety outcomes for the future? - Does Powercor have sufficient capacity (including through its service providers) to deliver its wood pole management plan? - Is Powercor effectively monitoring delivery of its wood pole management plan?
+- Does Powercor adequately forecast the inspection and treatment requirements of its wood poles to manage safety risk? - Will the wood pole management plan, including forecast pole replacements and reinforcement deliver sustainable safety outcomes for the future? - Does Powercor have sufficient capacity (including through its service providers) to deliver its wood pole management plan? - Is Powercor effectively monitoring delivery of its wood pole management plan?

-The forecasting methodology in place at the time of the Garvoc fire was not consistent with good industry practice
+The forecasting methodology in place at the time of The Sisters fire at Garvoc was not consistent with good industry practice